Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 ## Creation functions

-Depending on whether your TLS library likes sockets or not, you will create your `tls_adapter` with either this call:
+Depending on whether your TLS library uses sockets or not, you will create your `tls_adapter` with either this call:
 ```c
 // All of the parameters of this call have permanent existence, and need not be deep-copied